 - i.
 Separate points for marathon racing will be tabulated on a national basis. - ii.
-The driver earning the greatest number of points in each class may add the letters "US" in front of their current boat number for the following year. - iii.
-The points shall be totaled from November 1st through the following October 31st. - iv.
+The driver earning the greatest number of points in each class may add the letters "US" in front of their current boat number for the following year. - The points shall be totaled from November 1st through the following October 31st.
+National High Point Championships shall be based on the total points scored from November 1st through the following October 31st in up to three (3) bonus point races plus the first group of regular races for a total of 14 races.
+If a contestant does not run one, or more, bonus point races, the point total shall include the next races to a total of fourteen (14).
+In each class, the driver having the highest total points as defined in these rules shall be awarded 2-US in closed-course racing. - iv.
 To be considered a national high point championship, a driver must have competed in a minimum of five (5) sanctioned marathons in the class for which the points are being tabulated. - v.
 All entries that have scored points in competition, will receive a minimum of one point overall in the national high point tabulation. - F. There must be a minimum of four (4) different bona fide entries crossing the starting line for a race to qualify for national high points. - G. A minimum of eight races is required to win national high point in closed course racing, excluding marathon high points.